 The SLAP partners have judged it crucial to quantify the ecotoxological risk represented by the round goby in order to assess the degree to which it contributes to the transfer of contaminants in the food chain.
 To carry out their project, the researchers will assess the concentrations of contaminants (classic and emerging interest) found in the sediments of some ten sampling stations along Montréal’s effluent plume.
 They will then compare the contaminant levels in bodies of gobies with other indigenous prey fish before establishing a link between goby contamination and that of their predators, particularly sport fish.

 This project involved measuring the accumulation of a number of conventional and emerging contaminants in prey fish populations in the St. Lawrence, along with the trophic transfer (i.e., transfer up the food chain) of flame retardants.
+A fact sheet about contaminants of emerging interest accumulating in St. Lawrence food network was published.
 Two articles are currently being drafted: one concerns the trophic transfer of flame retardants (polybrominated diphenyl ethers (PBDE)), and the other compares contaminant levels in the round goby, the yellow perch and the white sucker.
 A fact sheet on trophic transfer of flame retardants will be published soon.

 Government of Canada

 - Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques